Boost SEO With Clever Internal Linking - A Hidden Ranking Gem

 What is the best anchor text for internal links?

-The best anchor text clearly describes what the linked page is about.
-Use words that match the topic, like “email marketing examples,” instead of vague text like “this post.”
+Use words that describe the topic, like “email marketing examples” instead of vague text like “this post.”
+This helps both readers and search engines understand the link.

 New:Autoblogging + Scheduling